VanTamNguyen/Java-Backend/maven.md

     * default
     * clean
     * site
-    <br/>Each of these Build Lifecycles takes care of different aspect of building software project.
+* Each of these Build Lifecycles takes care of different aspect of building software project.
 The **default** life cycle handles everything related to compiling and packaging your project.
 The **clean** life cycle handles everyting related to removing temporary files from output directory.
 The **site** life cycle handles everything related to generating document.
+* Each life cycle is divided into sequence of build phases.
+And build phases are divided into build goals.
+So, the total build process is the sequence of build life cycle(s), build phases and goals.
+You can execute a whole build life cycle (like *cleand* and *site*), or a build phase (like *install*), or a goal.
+Note: you cannot execute the *default* life cycle directly, you have to specify the phase in that life cycle.